 Continuous variables are not countable due to a bulk of values present in data.
 It refers to a never-ending list of variables with infinite numbers.
 E.g. age of a person’s pet might be 2 years, 2 months, 5 hours, 5 seconds, 2 milliseconds and the list goes on.
 Likewise, weight of students in a class can be an example of a continuous variable.

 This type of variable is countable in finite amount of time for example number of plates placed on a table or Grades of students in a class.
 No matter how long the series of discrete variables is, it is still logically countable with an ending number.

 Causality refers to interlink between two variables.
-It is a situation where one event is because of another event i.e. the cause-effect relationship of the two.
+It is a situation where one event is because of another event i.e. the cause-effect relationship between the two.
 It shows the co-relation where a change in one variable causes changes in other variables.
-It shows that the occurrence of one event results in occurrence of second event.
+It shows that the occurrence of one event results in an occurrence of the second event.
 The casual relationship between two variable depicts the regime of causality in statistics.